programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 [Ml5js](https://ml5js.org/) is a Javascript library built on top of Tensorflow.js.
 It takes much of its inspiration from [Processing](https://processing.org/) and [p5.js](https://p5js.org/) created by [The Processing Foundation](https://processingfoundation.org/).
 The goal of the Processing Foundation is "to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities."
 This ethos of creating a more equitable community in software development is one of the core organizing principles for ml5js.
 As mentioned earlier, machine learning libraries often require a significant background in programming and/or statistics.
 In most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation function.
 Ml5js takes care of much of this to make it easier for beginners to get started.

 To begin, lets go ahead and create a blank folder to hold our files.
 Inside the folder, we will create an "index.html" page that will call the rest of our Javascript libraries.
-This allows us to look at the output of the model without having to look directly at the JavaScript output in the developer console—although we will do that as well.
+This allows us to look at the output of the model without having to look directly at the Javascript output in the browser's developer console—although we will do that as well.
 We will base our code on the [official ml5js boiler plate template](https://learn.ml5js.org/#/).
 This template links to the latest ml5js and p5js library.
-While ml5js does not require p5js, most examples will allow us to quickly code an interface to interact with our model.
+While ml5js does not require p5js, most examples will use it to allow us to quickly code an interface to interact with our model.
 So, we will import that as well.

 We will have most of the code for our neural network in a separate Javascript file named "sketch.js".
 So our boiler plate template will also link to that script.